KareemMoneeam/Fan_Controller_System/README.md

 1. Clone this repository to your local machine using: git clone https://github.com/KareemMoneeam/Fan_Controller_System.git

-2. Open the project source code in your preferred development environment (e.g., Atmel Studio, AVR-GCC).
+2. Open the project source code in your preferred development environment (e.g., Eclipse, AVR-GCC).

 3. Compile and program the code onto your ATmega32 microcontroller.